SEL-Columbia/dokomoforms/docs/api.md

 Submission data will survive for choices that remain after the update (unchanged text).

-All sequence numbers will be reassigned after the update (so you can rearrange questions -- take care to updated the branches as well).
+All sequence numbers will be reassigned after the update (so you can rearrange questions -- take care to update the branches as well).